rasmus-kirk/submerger/README.md

-# Submerge
+# Submerger

-**Submerge** is a simple tool designed to merge subtitles from two different files into a single output file.
+**Submerger** is a simple tool designed to merge subtitles from two different files into a single output file.
 It's especially useful for language learners who want to watch content with subtitles in multiple languages simultaneously.